-Compliance with law, international conventions and the ProTerra Standard
+Management system, compliance with laws, international conventions and the ProTerra Standard

 International, national and local laws are in place to protect human rights, ecosystems and promote sustainable business practices.
-This principle carries across all other principles in asking that organisations follow whichever offers the highest level of protection, the ProTerra Standard or local law and regulations.
+This principle relates to all other ProTerra Principles and the topics they cover.

+Principle 1 determines that organisations shall comply with whatever provides the highest level of protection, the ProTerra Standard requirements or laws and regulations.

-- Comply with all applicable national and local laws, regulations, and applicable international conventions. - · Continuous improvement. - Use of ProTerra logo, seal, trust mark and certificates.
+- Compliance with all applicable national and local laws, regulations, and applicable international conventions. - · Continuous improvement. - Use of ProTerra logos, seals, trustmark and certificates. - · Management system.

-There are currently 190 ILO Conventions and 206 Recommendations, some dating back as far as 1919, and six Protocols.
+There are currently 190 ILO Conventions and 206 Recommendations, some dating back as far as 1919, and six Protocols.1